YujiaoShi/SVNVS/README.md

 We use Tensorflow==1.13.1, cuda==10.0.

+Please first download the pretrained weights of VGG19 "imagenet-vgg-verydeep-19.mat" [here](https://www.vlfeat.org/matconvnet/pretrained/#downloading-the-pre-trained-models), and put it under the folder of "Perloss".
+This is for the perceptual loss.

 To train the model, please run:

 python trainNVS.py --data_root_dir $YOUR_DATA_ROOT_DIR --dataset_name TanksandTemples --view_num $VIEW_NUM --max_d $MAX_D --max_w 448 --max_h 256